framps/raspiBackupDoc/en/src/error-messages.md

 and explain them in detail is a lot of work.

-So if you are looking for an explanation for an error message and cannot find it here, should first use a search engine and look for the error message number. error message number.
+So if you are looking for an explanation for an error message and cannot find it here, first use a search engine and look for the error message number.
 If this does not lead to success, an issue should be created in [*GitHub*](https://github.com/framps/raspiBackup/issues) and then it will be added here.
 In this way, all frequent and important error messages of *raspiBackup* will be collected and explained here.